Table of Contents

 Other GAI/LLMs

 The Community Edition of SWIRL supports OpenAI and Azure/OpenAI for LLMs.
-The Enterprise Edition supports additional platforns.
+The Enterprise Edition supports additional platforms.
 Please contact SWIRL for more information.

 Elastic & OpenSearch

-The Elastic and OpenSearch Connectors make use of each engine's Python client.
+The Elastic and OpenSearch Connectors use each engine's Python client.

 {